ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 This document uses the verbs "abort" and "alert with \[some error message\]" to describe how protocol participants react to various error conditions.
-This implies HTTP status code 400 Bad Request unless explicitly specified otherwise.
+This implies that the response's status code will indicate a client error unless specified otherwise.

 # Protocol Definition {#protocol}